muzammil-iftikhar/muzammil-iftikhar.github.io/_posts/2020-07-25-Predicting_breast_cancer.md

 author_profile: true
 mathjax: true
 ---
-In this project, we are going to use the built - in breast cancer dataset to predict whether the tumor is *malignant* or *benign*.
+In this project, we are going to use the built-in breast cancer dataset to predict whether the tumor is *malignant* or *benign*.

 Highlights:
 * Using Support vector machine model for predictions